-Labradoodle vs Goldendoodle…what are the pros and cons?
+Labradoodle vs Goldendoodle…what are the similarities and differences?
 How do you decide which is the best Doodle dog for you? 🤔

 As the mom of a senior Goldendoodle, I get your dilemma.
 When I was trying to decide if a Doodle dog was the right fit for our family, I had many questions about the similarities and the differences between Labradoodles and Goldendoodles.